ScreamingOranges/iCueConnect-API/readme.md

 5. Save these values.
 We will need them later.

 ### Executing iCueConnect.exe (iCueConnect-API)
-1. First make sure that iCue is running in the background.
+1. First make sure that iCUE is running in the background.
     > Note: You can check if it is in the windows system tray.
 2. The first time you run iCueConnect.exe, windows may notify you with the image below.
 <p align="center">